Proudly Canadian badge

 Electric heaters are less expensive, but require a longer time span to heat up.

-Where you decide to place your heater will be critical, as you must ensure that it is not placed within 5 feet of the inner surface of your pool.
-Also, make sure to leave enough room for quick access for easy maintenance or servicing, and ensure proper ventilation.
-Carbon monoxide is produced, so take care to keep ventilation away from doors and windows if placed outdoors, and have a licensed installer check to ensure appropriate ventilation for indoor heaters.
-There are local codes that must be followed during installation.
-Check that you are acting in accordance with the codes in your area.
-If you are placing your heater indoors, you should (after checking with the code) install your heater elevated a few feet off the ground, as propane weighs more than air and will settle near the floor.
-Solar heating can also be very beneficial and save you money by working with your heater to warm your pool.
-With a solar heating system (ie: solar blankets or solar dome), you will be able to install a smaller heater as the solar power will easily warm your pool by natural means.
+Make sure there's enough space for easy maintenance and good airflow.
+Keep ventilation clear from doors and windows if outside, and have a pro check for proper indoor ventilation.
+Follow local codes during installation.
+If indoors, elevate your heater a bit to prevent propane from pooling.
+Solar heating can help cut costs and work alongside your heater to warm the pool naturally.
+Use solar blankets or domes to reduce the size of the heater needed.
 As a pool or spa heater is an important and costly investment, it is recommended that you seek the advice of a licensed contractor who understands all these requirements, can give a professional opinion, and can ensure a job well done.
 If you live in Canada and have questions about selecting the right pool heater for your swimming pool, you can contact us here and we will answer any questions you have.
-You can also view our full line of Raypak pool heaters here.
+You can also view our full line of pool heaters here.

 Be The First to Know